 We believe that every person is unique and we are here to provide individualized guidance and legal assistance through all of life's chapters.

-And experienced in estate planning, Medicaid, probate, trust administration, and special needs trusts.
+All of our attorneys are experienced in estate planning, Medicaid, probate, trust administration, and special needs trusts.

 We are all members of the Wisconsin Chapter of the National Academy of Elder Law Attorneys, along with the Elder Law and Special Needs Section of the State Bar of Wisconsin.